ManjunathChet/GDB-Tutorial/ex1/README.md

 From here, we want to explore what values the variables hold.
 For this, we use the print command.

-* To print, type `p` or `print` followed by the variable/data structure you wish to observe.
+* To print, type `p` or `print` followed by the variable you wish to observe.
+  *`p` is especially useful when working with data structures.
+Print an array name, what do you see?

 Depending on where you are in the program, you can "step" through lines of code.
 After entering a breakpoint, you can traverse the code that follows using `next`.
-This is especially usefule because the program continues to execute every line you step to.
+This is especially useful because the program continues to execute every line you step to.

 * To "step" through the program, enter `n` or `next`.